ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 failure.
 The structures defined in this document MUST encode specific errors and be inserted in the error response to indicate the reason for the failure.

-The tree diagram [RFC8340] for structures are defined as follows:
+The tree diagram [RFC8340] for structures is defined as follows:

 ~~~
   structure incident-acknowledge-error-info: